 - Bank deposit: Europe, US, UK

-- Credit/debit card: Available for most countries including Australia, Canada, Chile, Europe, Mexico, UK and US (debit card only).
+- Debit card: Available for most countries including Australia, Canada, Chile, Europe, Mexico, UK, US.

 - Paypal: Canada, Europe (most countries), US and UK